-Simply post a comment on the Ask a Question page and we will answer your question in our weekly advice column.
+Simply email the address on the Ask a Question page and we will answer your question in our weekly advice column.
 We generally answer letters in the order they are received, unless they are particularly relevant (for example, letters about Christmas trees and cats during the holiday season).

 If you want to contact Mama directly, you can e-mail her at janea (at) paws-and-effect (dot) com.

-We receive literally dozens of letters every week.
+We receive literally dozens of emails every week.
 It is simply not possible to answer every letter we receive the minute we receive it.
 Paws and Effect is a weekly advice column, and we answer letters in the order in which they’re received.
 We also suggest that you look at the tag cloud to the right and see if any of the keywords relate to your issue.
-You can also review the archives to see if we’ve answered a question similar to yours in a previous column.

 It’s very unusual that we can give advice right away, but we will often e-mail readers directly if their question seems to be particularly urgent.
 For example, if you write asking us about a health-related question and we think you should contact the vet right away, we’ll e-mail you as soon as we get your comment and tell you so.

 Please use the site search and search for “inappropriate urination” or “inappropriate elimination,” and you’ll see a number of posts on this issue.
 If none of those posts answers your question, please feel free to drop us an email.

 We don’t know a lot about dogs or other animals in general, but we can answer questions about other animals and their interactions with cats, or how to help your cat and other animals get along better.